 - Yellow fever

 The county or state health department will try to find the source of many of these illnesses, such as food poisoning.
 In the case of sexually-transmitted diseases (STDs) the county or state will try to locate sexual contacts of infected people to make sure they are disease-free or are treated if they are already infected.

 The information gained from reporting allows the county or state to make informed decisions and laws about activities and the environment, such as:

-Please remember that the health care provider is bound by law to report these events.
-People with any of the diseases listed in a public health agency's reporting schedule should make every effort to cooperate with state health workers.
-Cooperation may help locate the source of an infection or prevent the spread of an epidemic.
+The health care provider is required by law to report these diseases.
+By cooperating with state health workers, you can help them locate the source of an infection or prevent the spread of an epidemic.

-Updated by: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine; Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School, Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Updated by: Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.